layumi/person-reid-3d/README.md

 ![](https://github.com/layumi/person-reid-3d/blob/master/imgs/demo-1.jpg)

 Thanks for your attention.
-In this repo, we provide the code for the paper [[Parameter-Efficient Person Re-identification in the 3D Space ]](https://arxiv.org/abs/2006.04569).
+In this repo, we provide the code for the paper [[Parameter-Efficient Person Re-identification in the 3D Space ]](https://arxiv.org/abs/2006.04569), published at IEEE Transactions on Neural Networks and Learning Systems (TNNLS) 2022.

 ## News
 - **29 Sep 2022.** I updated Circle loss, parameter count and the latest snapshots trained on 4 datasets, including Market, Duke, CUHK and MSMT, in `/snapshots`.
 You can directly test it after dataset preparing.